Nombolo For Business | Listing Experience

 Dive deeper into the needs of merchants and customers

-Many questions were in my mind.
 What information must merchants fill out?
 What information would customers want to know about? …

 UXR doc screenshot